apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/special-api/sharding/hint.en.md

 ## Introduction

 Apache ShardingSphere uses ThreadLocal to manage sharding key value or hint route.
 Users can add sharding values to HintManager, and those values only take effect within the current thread.
+Apache ShardingSphere is able to add special comments in SQL to hint route too.

 Usage of hint:

 * Sharding columns are not in SQL and table definition, but in external business logic.
 * Some operations forced to do in the primary database.
+* Some operations forced to do in any database chosen by yourself.

 ## Usage